Today I wanted to take a look at a classic style hiking boot from Alico, the Alico Tahoe Hiking Boots for men.

 May be heavier than your used to, Expect a break in period, perhaps not ideal for casual hikers

 Day hiking, backpacking, general outdoor use, day-to-day use

-These boots are a popular option that have been around quite a while and so have quite a bit of user feedback over time, the vast majority of it very positive.
+The Alico Tahoe hiking boots for men are a popular option that have been around quite a while and so have quite a bit of user feedback over time, the vast majority of it very positive.

 Alico are an Italian boot company so the immediate image that comes to mind is of an elderly cobbler hand making boots with precision in a little Hamlet high in the Italian Alps!
 I am not entirely sure if that is nothing but an imaginative romantic notion but I do get the impression of a level of quality from their boots akin to that and they are handcrafted so it's not totally far fetched 🙂

 Anyway, onward with the Tahoe boots!
 I first noticed them for two reasons 1.
 They are a top seller and have been for some time and 2.
 They had loads of very positive user reviews over time.

 This got me interested for sure.
 While User Reviews aren’t everything, I always find you can really get a lot from them, especially when there are so many.
 The same issues, if there are any, tend to be highlighted as do the positive aspects too of course.